daveseah/rb2019-tennis/README.md

 RUN THE SERVER

-- Make sure you are in the `bp2019-pong/game` directory Terminal
+- Open terminal window, and make sure you are in the `bp2019-pong/game` directory
 - With Arduino connected, type `npm run server`.
 - As you diddle the encoder, you should see number output in the terminal window.
 - NOTE: If the Test Client isn't running, you'll see a "client offline" status message